In this article you’ll learn about:

 Cloves

 Cloves are probably most popular for their ability to soothe mouth pain, but it’s so much more than that.
-Clove has both insecticidal and anthelmintic properties.
-Due to clove’s antibacterial, antifungal, and insecticidal properties, it's often used as a pesticide and fungicide in drugs and cosmetics (5).
+Clove has insecticidal and anthelmintic properties.
+Clove’s antibacterial, antifungal, and insecticidal properties are why it’s often used as a pesticide and fungicide in drugs and cosmetics (5).

 Of course, you’re not here for the insecticidal properties but for the anthelmintic properties.
 In studies, clove flower oil demonstrated anthelmintic activity (6).
 For example, in animal studies, clove decreased the number of excreted nematode eggs per gram of feces by an average of 40.6% in naturally infected ewes in farm conditions (7).